matlux/metacircular-evaluator-clj/README.md

 A Clojure implementation of the Meta-circular Evaluator.
 It is following as closely as possible the suggested implementation of SICP chapter 4.

+Some aspect have been addapted to Clojure, like the use of map instead of the list of pair in Lisp.
+The implementation of the definitions do not mutate the environment.
+Instead a new environment is return which I believe is functionally purer.

 ## Usage